spartypkp/iwanttobeanaiengineer/projectDocumentation.md

    - **Schema Complexity**: Solved the challenge of serializing complex Sanity schema objects with circular references by creating a custom serialization approach
    - **Document Structure Awareness**: Enabled the AI to understand document structure, required fields, and current completion status
    - **Nested Field Updates**: Implemented support for updating deeply nested fields using a recursive patching approach
-   - **Tool Call Persistence**: Enhanced message storage to maintain tool call information across page refreshes by storing structured message parts
+   - **Tool Call Persistence & Display**: Enhanced message storage (JSONB) to maintain full tool call and result information across page refreshes, enabling accurate and improved UI rendering.
    - **Array Type Detection**: Fixed an issue with adding items to arrays by implementing automatic detection of primitive arrays (strings, numbers) vs object arrays
-   - **Conversation Persistence**: Created a reliable system for saving and loading conversation state across sessions
+   - **Conversation Persistence**: Created a reliable system for saving and loading conversation state across sessions using Vercel AI SDK compliant structures in the database.
    - **Tool Result Integration**: Developed a seamless way to incorporate tool execution results back into the conversation
-   - **UI Component Rendering**: Created specialized components for different tool invocations that provide appropriate visual feedback
+   - **UI Component Rendering**: Created specialized components for different tool invocations that provide appropriate visual feedback, significantly improving the UI/UX for viewing tool calls.
    - **Real-time Updates**: Implemented efficient updates to Sanity documents with optimistic UI updates

 8. **Recent Enhancements**
    - **API Restructuring**: Reorganized the API with separate routes for different functionality, improving code organization and maintainability
-   - **Tool Display Components**: Created a modular UI component system in `ToolDisplay.tsx` that renders different tool invocations with appropriate visual styles
+   - **Tool Display Components**: Created a modular UI component system in `ToolDisplay.tsx` that renders different tool invocations with appropriate visual styles.
+This has been a key area of UI/UX improvement.
-   - **Custom Tool Result Components**: Implemented dedicated components for each tool type that handle loading, error, and success states consistently
+   - **Custom Tool Result Components**: Implemented dedicated components for each (advanced Sanity) tool type that handle loading, error, and success states consistently.
-   - **Database Saving Improvements**: Fixed a critical issue where assistant messages were being saved before tool calls finished, causing incomplete UI rendering when loading from the database
+   - **Database Saving Improvements**: Fixed a critical issue where assistant messages were being saved before tool calls finished.
+Now, messages are stored correctly as `JSONB` objects, ensuring all parts of a message (including tool calls and their results) are persisted together, aligning with Vercel AI SDK standards.
-   - **Vercel AI SDK Type Standardization**: Implemented consistent type definitions for the Vercel AI SDK on both frontend and backend
+   - **Vercel AI SDK Type Standardization**: Implemented consistent type definitions for the Vercel AI SDK on both frontend and backend.
    - **Refinement Chat Feature**: Added a powerful refinement mode that allows starting a new conversation focused on improving existing content
      - Implemented a separate API route for refinement conversations
      - Created a specialized system prompt for content refinement